kmbriedis/msss_project/README.md

 ## Fundamental Questions

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

-## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)
+The main goal of this project is to investigate how does the topology of complex networks impact the default dynamics of the banking network.

+More specific questions include:

+* How does the network density impact the number of defaults of financial network?
+* How does the clustering of network impact the number of defaults of financial network?
+* etc.

 ## References

+The project in mainly based on these two papers:

-Nier, Erlend & Yang, Jing & Yorulmazer, Tanju & Alentorn, Amadeo.
+* Nier, Erlend & Yang, Jing & Yorulmazer, Tanju & Alentorn, Amadeo.
 (2008).
 Network Models and Financial Stability.
 Journal of Economic Dynamics and Control.
 31. 2033-2060.
 10.1016/j.jedc.2007.01.014.

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)
+* V. Kashirin, Victor.
+(2014).
+Evolutionary Simulation of Complex Networks Structures with Specific Topological Properties.
+Procedia Computer Science.
+29. 2401-2411.
+10.1016/j.procs.2014.05.224.

 ## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

-## Other

-(mention datasets you are going to use)
+Random graph generation of simulated annealing.
+Crisis propagation in random graph.

 # Reproducibility